A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility

-Similarly, the paper of \cite{Medeiros2019} investigates what they call misunderstanding code patterns, which are very similar to atoms of confusion.
-One study was a survey with 97 developers, where the subjects should determine how negative or positive is the impact of using one code snippet version including one misunderstanding pattern instead of a functionally-equivalent alternative without that pattern on a 5-point Likert scale (\textsf{Giving an opinion}).
-In another study, they submitted 35 pull requests suggesting developers to remove several misunderstanding patterns.
+Similarly, \cite{Medeiros2019} investigated what they call misunderstanding code patterns, which are very similar to atoms of confusion.
+One study was a survey with 97 developers, where the subjects should determine the negative or positive impact of using one code snippet version containing one misunderstanding pattern instead of a functionally-equivalent alternative without that pattern on a 5-point Likert scale (\textsf{Giving an opinion}).
+In another study, they submitted 35 pull requests suggesting developers remove several misunderstanding patterns.
 This study focused on the C language.
-In this section, we analyze the results of the misunderstanding pattern named Dangling Else that happens when an if statement without braces contains one if/else statement without braces.
-The developer needs to know that the else clause belongs to the innermost \texttt{if} statement.
-The first study found that Dangling Else is perceived as negative by 71.73\% of the developers.
-In the second study, they submitted 10 pull requests to remove the Dangling Else pattern, where 2 of them were accepted, 1 was rejected, 3 were not answered, and 4 ignored by developers (according to the authors, due to the pattern instances being in third party or deprecated code).
+In this section, we analyze the results of the misunderstanding pattern named \textit{Dangling Else}, which happens when an \texttt{if} statement without braces contains one \texttt{if}/\texttt{else} statement without braces.
+The reader of the code needs to know that the \texttt{else} clause belongs to the innermost \texttt{if} statement.
+The first study found that \textit{Dangling Else} is perceived as negative by 71.73\% of the developers.
+In the second study, they submitted 10 pull requests to remove instances of the \textit{Dangling Else} pattern, where two of them were accepted, one was rejected, three were not answered, and four were ignored by developers (according to the authors, due to the pattern instances being in third party or deprecated code).